 Austin's Top Suburb Beats the National Median, but the City Falls Below It

 These are city-level and suburb-level medians.
-Individual properties diverge significantly based on bedroom count, property type, and specific block.
+Individual properties differ based on bedroom count, property type, and specific block.
 Explore rental data in the dashboard for the suburb-level numbers on every bedroom count and property type in Travis, Texas.
-For comparisons to nearby Texas markets, see Fort Worth Long-Term Rentals Yield 6.0%, Short-Term Caps Kill the Alternative and Dallas Short-Term Rentals Gross 80% More, but Costs Narrow the Gap.
+For comparisons to nearby Texas markets, see Fort Worth Long-Term Rentals Yield 4.9%, Short-Term Caps Kill the Alternative and Dallas Short-Term Rentals Gross 65% More, but Costs Narrow the Gap.

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.